breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 canonical: ""
 ---

-Welcome!! 🤩👏 My name is Alejandro and I'm writing this works after years of teaching code and changing lives.
+Welcome!! 🤩👏 My name is Alejandro and I'm writing these words after years of teaching code and changing lives.
 Please I beg you to read until the end, I will try my best not to bore you!

 ## What you already know